 No final examinations shall be given to individual students before the regular final.
-Any student who finds it impossible to take a final examination on the date scheduled must make arrangements with the instructor to have an incomplete grade reported and must take the deferred final in which the incomplete was given.
+Any student who finds it impossible to take a final examination on the date scheduled must make arrangements with the instructor to have an incomplete grade reported and must take the deferred final examination not later than the end of the second semester following that in which the incomplete was given.
 No exceptions shall be made to this rule without the approval of the dean of the department and the instructor concerned.